 The Drafting Committee decided that the present approach of courts to safeguard the rights of third parties while insuring that there is sufficient disclosure of information for a full and fair hearing is adequate.
-Further development in this area should be left to case law because (1) it would be very difficult to draft a provision to include all the competing interests when an arbitrator issues a subpoena or discovery order against a nonparty [e.g., courts seem to give lesser weight to nonparty's claims that matter lacks relevancy as opposed to nonparty's claims that matter is protected by privilege]; (2) state and federal administrative laws allowing subpoenas or discovery orders do not make special provisions for nonparties; and (3) the courts have protected well the interests of nonparties in arbitration cases.
+Further development in this area should be left to case law because (1) it would be very difficult to draft a provision to include all the competing interests when an arbitrator issues a subpoena or discovery order against a nonparty [e.g., courts seem to give lesser weight to nonparty's claims that an issue lacks relevancy as opposed to nonparty's claims a matter is protected by privilege]; (2) state and federal administrative laws allowing subpoenas or discovery orders do not make special provisions for nonparties; and (3) the courts have protected well the interests of nonparties in arbitration cases.

-9. Section 17(g) is in brackets because it is a new provision for the Drafting Committee to consider and not because it is intended as an option for the states.
-The intent of section 17(g) is to allow a court in State A (the state adopting the RUAA) to give effect to a subpoena or any discovery-related order issued by an arbitrator in an arbitration proceeding in State B without the need for the party who has received the subpoena first to go to a court in State B to receive an enforceable order.
-This procedure would eliminate duplicative court proceedings in both State A and State B before a witness or record or other evidence can be produced for the arbitration proceeding in

-State B. The court in State A would have the authority to determine whether and, if so, under what appropriate conditions the subpoena or discovery-related orders should be enforced.
-Because State B may or may not have adopted the RUAA, this provision is bracketed for the consideration of the Drafting Committee.
+10. Section 17(g) is intended to allow a court in State A (the state adopting the RUAA) to give effect to a subpoena or any discovery-related order issued by an arbitrator in an arbitration proceeding in State B without the need for the party who has received the subpoena first to go to a court in State B to receive an enforceable order.
+This procedure would eliminate duplicative court proceedings in both State A and State B before a witness or record or other evidence can be produced for the arbitration proceeding in State B. The court in State A would have the authority to determine whether and, if so, under what appropriate conditions the subpoena or discovery-related orders should be enforced.
+The last sentence of 17(g) requires that the subpoena be served and enforced under the laws of a civil action in State A where the request to enforce the subpoena is being made.